GhOsTrIdEr99/Cat-and-dog-image-classificiation/README.md

 # Cat-and-dog-image-classificiation
-Cat and dog classification using Convolution Neural network(CNN) and Kears package
+Cat and dog image classification using Convolution Neural network(CNN) and Kears package